 Swimmers are encouraged to be at the Leisure Centre 30 minutes before their start time e.g. if your Team swim starts at 11.00 am, please arrive at the pool by 10.30 am.

 When are swimmers likely to finish?

 The Purley Rotary Swimathon runs like clockwork and will finish 55 minutes after you start swimming.
 It often takes between 15 – 30 minutes after the swim to get showered and changed.

 Can our friends and family watch our Team/s swim?

 Yes, there is a viewing gallery at the pool.
 Friends and family are very welcome to watch and cheer their Team swimmers.
 Banners to cheer Teams are very welcome too!

 Can we take pictures of our Team swimming?

-Due to safeguarding issues, not everyone is allowed to take pictures on the day.
+Due to safeguarding issues, visitors are not allowed to take pictures on the day.
 Purley Rotary will have an official photographer who will be taking pictures on the day.
-Anyone who wants to take pictures on the day must sign a form in advance.
-Please click here to download the consent form.
-This needs to be handed in to Purley Rotary before the event.

 If our swimmers are under 18, is there anything we need to do as Team Captain?

 Yes, if you have any under 18 swimmers in your team, they must be supervised by an adult (from within your organisation) from start to finish including keeping an eye on them in the changing rooms.